SimonBourdareau/barcodeNinja/README.md

 ### SHARE-seq

 This is a proposed scheme for SHARE-seq.
-Further development will be needed to matcth the behaviour of the analyis available at : https://hemtools.readthedocs.io/en/latest/content/NGS_pipelines/share_seq.html
+Further development will be needed to match the behaviour of the analyis available at : https://hemtools.readthedocs.io/en/latest/content/NGS_pipelines/share_seq.html

 Three 8 nt ligation barcodes separated by 30 nt spacers.